Morgoth01/my-news-feeder/README.md

 2. Click Add Feed, paste the RSS/Atom URL and click Save.
 3. Enable or disable individual feeds as needed.

+### Add a new category
+1. Click Manage Feeds in the toolbar.
+2. Enter a name for the category and click Add.
+3. You can now assign the newly created category to your feeds.

+### Remove a category
+1. Click Manage Feeds in the toolbar.
+2. Select a category
+3. Click on the bin icon or the Remove Selected Category button
+4. Assigned feeds will be reassigned to the Default category

 ### Enable/Disable Ad Blocker
 Open Settings → toggle Enable AdBlocker → click Save Settings.